TylerLu/EDUGraphAPI/README.md

    Click **Save**.

-   > Note: this step configure the certification used by a Web Job.
+   > Note: this step configures the certification used by a Web Job.
 Check **Application Authentication Flow** section for more details.

 ## Build and debug locally

-This project can be opened with the edition of Visual Studion 2015 you already have, or download and install the the Community edition to run, build and/or develop this application locally.
+This project can be opened with the edition of Visual Studio 2015 you already have, or download and install the Community edition to run, build and/or develop this application locally.

 - [Visual Studio 2015 Community](https://go.microsoft.com/fwlink/?LinkId=691978&clcid=0x409)